A mutation-selection model for general genotypes with recombination: Equilibria for demographic selective costs

-This selection cost is concave, allowing us to apply the results of Sections \ref{sec:concave} and \ref{sec:concaveODE}.
-If $\sup_{m,x} \theta(m,x) < \infty$ and $\inf_m \inf_{x \in B} \theta(m,x) > 0$ for some set $B$ such that $\int_B f_x \, dx > 0$, then the conditions of Corollary~\ref{C:convergence_finite_equilibrium} hold, with the function $\tau$ a suitable constant and the constant $\xi$ sufficiently small.
+It follows from the first implication in Corollary~\ref{C:convergence_finite_equilibrium} that the dynamical system started from the null state with these costs converges to a finite equilibrium $ \rho_{*}$ in $\H^{+}$.
 In other words, if there is a range of fertile ages over which all deleterious mutations reduce survival by at least some minimal amount, then selection keeps the total intensity from going to infinity provided $\nu(\M)\le e^{-1}\xi$.

-On the other hand, when $\sup_{m,x} \theta(m,x) < \infty$ holds (the lower bound is then irrelevant) there is also a (larger) constant $\tau$ and $\xi$ sufficiently large such that the reverse inequality \eqref{E:upperSbound} holds.
-We then conclude that there is no convergence when $\nu(\M)$ is too large.
+The converse implication in Corollary~\ref{C:convergence_finite_equilibrium} cannot be readily applied to this setting, at least not with a constant function $\tau$.
+However, in some cases we can give a direct proof that no equilibrium exists with finite total mass.

 For example, suppose that $S$ is the demographic selective cost of Section~\ref{SS:mortality}, with $\M = [\alpha,\beta]$ for $0 < \alpha < \beta < \infty$, $\nu$ is a constant multiple of Lebesgue measure on $\M$, $f_x$ is constant, and $\theta(m,x) = \eta \indic_{[m,\beta]}(x)$ for some constant $\eta$.
 Such a simplified model has featureless fertility between two ages that represent the onset and end of reproduction, mutations associated with effects at specific ages, constant mutation rate during the reproductive span, and equal increments to the hazard from all mutations.
-Then, for a suitable constant $\zeta$,
+Similar models were introduced and studied by Brian Charlesworth in \cite{bC01}.
+For a suitable constant $K'$,